 We are now ready to calibrate the system.
 Run the Gamry Framework.
-In an earlier installation step, the Reference 3000 was running, so it should already be installed as a Gamry Device.
+In an earlier installation step, we already had the Reference 3000 running, so it should already be installed as a Gamry Device.
 If you get an error message when the Framework runs, contact Gamry Technical Support.

-If the Framework is running, select Experiment>Utilities>Calibration on the Framework menu.
+Assuming that the Framework is running, you want to select Experiment, Utilities, Calibration on the Framework menu.
 A dialog box like the one shown in Figure 3-2 should appear.